wamp-proto/wamp-proto/rfc/text/basic/bp_rpc_registering_and_unregistering.md

 ### UNREGISTER

-When a *Callee* is no longer willing to provide an implementation of the registered procedure, it sends an `UNREGISTER` message to the *Dealer*:
+When a Callee is no longer willing to provide an implementation of the registered procedure, it sends an `UNREGISTER` message to the Dealer:

 {align="left"}
         [UNREGISTER, Request|id, REGISTERED.Registration|id]

 where

-* `Request` is a random, ephemeral ID chosen by the *Callee* and used to correlate the *Dealer's* response with the request.
+* `Request` is a random, ephemeral ID chosen by the Callee and used to correlate the Dealer's response with the request.
-* `REGISTERED.Registration` is the ID for the registration to revoke, originally handed out by the *Dealer* to the *Callee*.
+* `REGISTERED.Registration` is the ID for the registration to revoke, originally handed out by the Dealer to the Callee.

 *Example*